 Note that when I will refer to a Na’vi noun, I will use the Na’vi term tstxolì’u.
 For Na’vi nouns, I will use the plural form stxolì’u without the t.
 This is the Na’vi plural, about which we will talk in a future lesson.
 Until that time, just notice and remember the difference.

-In Na’vi, the tstxolì’u in its basic, naked, unmodified form is usually a syllable long, like key ‘face’; or two, like nikre ‘hair’.
+In Na’vi, the tstxolì’u in its basic, naked, unmodified form is usually one syllable (li’kong), like key ‘face’; or two, like nikre ‘hair’.
 Longer stxolì’u are often compounds or derived from other words.

 The basic form of a noun, which we find in the dictionaries, is said to be in its subjective case, linguistically speaking.
 Nouns in this form are making statements, like ‘a boy’ and sometimes perform actions as in ‘a boy walks’.
 Perhaps this sounds too theoretical or technical for now, but hopefully it will make more sense later.